Irvise/AEiC2024-Community/slides.md

 - Fer, the original since 1997 :)
    - Irvise in the net
 - Industrial and mechanical engineer
-   - Materials, thermals, fluids
+   - Materials, thermals, fluids, FEM
 - Currently working in the nuclear sector
-   - System designer (P&IDs, cycles, components...), no programming!
+   - Systems engineer (P&IDs, cycles, components...), no programming!
 - Huge [Libre Software](https://www.gnu.org/philosophy/free-sw.en.html) aficionado
    - Full-time Linux since 18
 - And what about Ada?